 When the CIA was established by President Harry S. Truman in 1947, its main motive was to mediate foreign policy intelligence and analysis countrywide.
 Now, this agency is perhaps the most powerful agency in the United States Intelligence Community.

-Most of the organization’s resources and manpower is spent on collecting foreign intelligence with minimal amount of domestic data.
+Most of the organization’s resources and manpower is spent on collecting foreign intelligence with a minimal amount of domestic data.
 The CIA is undoubtedly the most easily recognizable intelligence agencies in the world, mostly due to the numerous mentions in international and Hollywood movies.

-CIA is also one of the heavily funded government organization in USA.
-Historically, CIA has been involved in many international controversies, including 1954 Guatemalan coup d’état, political shake ups in Syria, Indonesia and Congo.
+CIA is also one of the heavily funded government organization in the USA.
+Historically, CIA has been involved in many international controversies, including 1954 Guatemalan coup d’état, political shake-ups in Syria, Indonesia and Congo.